MarcusAllenYoung/NOC-Operations-Simulation/README.md

 ### [04 | Incident Response & Ticketing 🚨](https://github.com/MarcusAllenYoung/NOC-Operations-Lab/blob/main/NOC%20Incident%20Response%20%26%20Troubleshooting%20Operations)

-Use the completed network and monitoring environment to simulate the work of a NOC technician supporting the retail branch.
+Use the completed network and monitoring environment to simulate the work of a NOC technician supporting the bank branch.

 Controlled failures are introduced into the network and handled as simulated incidents.